sillkongen/ruvsarpur-web/README.md

 ### Prerequisites

-This web interface requires the `ruvsarpur` source code to be available.
-Make sure you have:
+This web interface includes ruvsarpur source code, so you only need:

-1. **ruvsarpur source**: Clone from [https://github.com/sverrirs/ruvsarpur](https://github.com/sverrirs/ruvsarpur)
+1. **EPG data**: Run ruvsarpur at least once to generate `~/.ruvsarpur/tvschedule.json`
-2. **EPG data**: Run ruvsarpur at least once to generate `~/.ruvsarpur/tvschedule.json`
+   (Or use any existing ruvsarpur installation)

 ### Docker Deployment (Recommended)